 “He got everybody to call me Cry Baby because I always called my little brother ‘Stupid,’ instead of Stu.”

 “We even had fist fights at the pool, until Coach made us swim together.”

-“Yeah,” Jack noted, “we’ve been together less than a month, and he’s already had two fights.
+“Yeah,” Jack notes, “we’ve been together less than a month.
+He’s already had two fights.
 One with an adult he clobbered with his guitar after the guy tried to hit me.”

 Jack proceeded to do the blow-by-blow account, including why we were at Out & Proud and how people think I’m Teen Jesus.